McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/topbar/_index.en.md

 +++
-description = "Configure the site's topbar" options = ["breadcrumbSeparator", "disableBreadcrumb", "disableNextPrev", "disableRootBreadcrumb", "disableToc", "editURL"] title = "Topbar" weight = 2
+description = "Configure the site's topbar" options = ["disableBreadcrumb", "disableNextPrev", "disableToc", "editURL"] title = "Topbar" weight = 2
 +++

 This page is about how to configure the topbar using configuration options.
-If you want to add further buttons or functionality, [see this section](configuration/modifications/topbar).
+If you want to add further buttons or functionality, [see this section](configuration/customization/topbar).

 Your topbar contains the following elements.
 Some of them are configuarable: